Tanah Merah Ferry Terminal murder: Ahmad's confession

 2016 police mugshot of Ahmad Muin Yaacob, the suspected killer of Maimunah Awang.

 Upon his arrest and being brought into custody of the Singapore authorities, Ahmad Muin Yaacob broke down during police interrogations and confessed out of guilt that he killed Maimunah Awang.

 Ahmad, who was born in 1993 at Kelantan and the seventh of eleven children in his family, told the police that he was engaged to an unnamed woman and due to marry her on 9 December 2016, ten days before his arrest.
 But he was unable to afford the wedding expenses and so, in October 2016, he accepted an offer to go to Singapore to work as a cleaner for a monthly salary of S$1,100 on a temporary work permit, so as to earn more money to fund his wedding.
-Barely one month into his job however, Ahmad was told by his employer in early November that his contract and permit would be terminated as there was not enough budget for the cleaners and out of the four Malaysian cleaners working under Maimunah, only Ahmad has a temporary permit while the rest had permanent permits.
+Barely one month into his job however, Ahmad was told by his employer in early November that his contract and permit would be terminated as there was not enough budget for the cleaners and out of the four Malaysian cleaners working under Maimunah, only Ahmad had a temporary permit while the rest had permanent permits.
 Later, after some begging and pleading, Ahmad was allowed to continue to work until he found another job.
 He was scheduled to return to Malaysia on 28 November 2016 for wedding preparations.
 Ahmad, who was desperate for more money to cover his wedding costs, began to borrow money from his colleagues, including Maimunah, who was his supervisor at work.
 At the time of the murder, he owed Maimunah S$70.